 The most effective organic control for these green caterpillars on tomatoes is to simply hand pick them.
 They are a larger caterpillar and easy to spot on the vine.
-Hand picking them and placing them in a bucket of water is an effective way for how to kill tomato hornworms.
+Hand picking and placing them in a bucket of water is an effective way to kill tomato hornworms.

 You can also use natural predators to control tomato hornworms.
 Ladybugs and green lacewings are the most common natural predators that you can purchase.
 Common wasps are also vigorous predators of tomato hornworms.

-These tomato caterpillars are also prey to braconid wasps.
-These tiny wasps lay their eggs on the tomato hornworms and the larva literally eat the caterpillar from the inside out.
+Tomato caterpillars are also prey to braconid wasps.
+These tiny wasps lay their eggs on the tomato hornworms, and the larva literally eat the caterpillar from the inside out.
 When the wasp larva becomes a pupa, the hornworm caterpillar becomes covered with white sacks.
-If you find a tomato hornworm in your garden that has these white sacks, leave the tomato hornworm caterpillar in the garden.
+If you find a tomato hornworm caterpillar in your garden that has these white sacks, leave it in the garden.
 The wasps will mature and the hornworm will die.
 The mature wasps will create more wasps and kill more hornworms.

 Finding these green caterpillars on tomatoes in your garden is frustrating, but they are easily taken care of with a little extra effort.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Heather Rhoades founded Gardening Know How in 2007 and built it up to what it is today.